lenaso99/NNProject/README.md

 Simply run this program by entering `python create_embeddings.py` into the command line.
 Once complete, this will later be automatically executed in `task2.py`.

 ## Classifying algorithms
 Done using `classifiers.py`.
-This code is still unfinished, and will later be automatically executed in `task2.py`.
+This code is still unfinished and does not work at this point, and the goal is that it will be automatically executed in `task2.py`.
 ### CNN
 In `classifiers.py`, the class `TextClassifier` is responsible for the CNN classifying algorithm.
 ### LSTM
 In `classifiers.py`, the class `LSTM` is responsible for the LSTM classifying algorithm.

+## Executing the algorithms
+As of now, the each part of the code needs to be executed seperately, as `task2.py` is still unfinished.
+Read previous sections on how to execute each part. <br>
+The goal is for `task2.py` to combine all parts of the code, such that only one command needs to be executed from the command line.